juicedata/juicefs/docs/en/getting-started/for_local.md

 juicefs mount sqlite3://myjfs.db mnt
 ```

-As you can see, the mount command is exactly the same as using the local storage because JuiceFS has already written the metadata about the object storage to the `myjfs.db` database, so there is no need to provide it again when mounting.
+As you can see, the mount command is exactly the same as using the local storage because JuiceFS has already written the metadata of the object storage to the `myjfs.db` database, so there is no need to provide it again when mounting.

 Compared with using local disks, the combination of SQLite and object storage is more practical.
 From an application perspective, this approach is equivalent to plugging an object storage with almost unlimited capacity into your local computer, allowing you to use cloud storage as a local disk.